Loebl-Komlos-Sos Conjecture: dense case: Proof of Lemma (Extremal case)

-The next three statements (Lemma~\ref{lemma_OneconnectingEdge}, Lemma~\ref{lemma_StartDiana}, and Proposition~\ref{prop_deficientCones}) deal with the Deficient case.
-In this case, it may happen that none of the clusters are suitable for embedding of the tree $T\in\mathcal{T}_{k+1}$.
-For this reason, we must find connecting structures that allow us to distribute parts of the tree to different clusters.
-Each of the following three statements is used for a different type of trees.\RefereeX{(139)-(141)}{What used to be Lemma 7.7 is not needed anymore.
+Lemmas~\ref{lemma_StartDiana} and~\ref{prop_deficientCones} deal with the deficient case.
+It may happen that none of the clumps is suitable for the embedding of the tree $T\in\mathcal{T}_{k+1}$.
+For this reason, we must find connecting structures that allow us to distribute parts of $T$ to different clumps.
+Each lemma is used for a different type of trees.\RefereeX{(139)-(141)}{What used to be Lemma 7.7 is not needed anymore.
 That is, during the previous revision, parts relying on that lemma were reworked.
 We realized the fact that the lemma was actually abundant only now.
 (That brought us to crosscheck if we really need all the lemmas in the paper)}